Janis Babson: Legacy

 Janis's best friend, Tricia Kennedy, moved from Ottawa to Chalk River, Ontario, with her family.
 When the Kennedys were interviewed by the local paper as part of a get-to-know-your-neighbours feature, Tricia Kennedy announced that her best friend had died of leukemia and donated her eyes to the Eye Bank in Toronto.
 Impressed, the reporter then contacted the Ottawa Journal.
 Tim Burke, a reporter for the Journal, contacted the Babsons; his interview became "Little Janis" in his May 31, 1961 "Below the Hill" column.
-The response was immediate: from Ottawa Mayor Charlotte Whitton to retired pharmacist Abe Silver (who created an endowment to Hebrew National University in Janis's name for leukemia research) to groups and individuals who set a record for the number of pledged donations to the Eye Bank.
+The response was immediate: from Ottawa Mayor Charlotte Whitton to retired pharmacist Abe Silver (who created an endowment to Hebrew University in Janis's name for leukemia research) to groups and individuals who set a record for the number of pledged donations to the Eye Bank.

 In 1962, the first of two books on Janis's life was published: Janis of City View (Holy Cross Press) by Rena Ray.
 The following year Lawrence Elliott, a correspondent for Reader's Digest, published A Little Girl's Gift (Holt, Rinehart & Winston).
 Six months earlier, a condensed version had appeared in the June 1963 issue of Reader's Digest entitled The Triumph of Janis Babson.